 When it comes to car accidents, there is always a potential for injuries.
 Even when there are no visible abrasions or cuts, victims can still suffer a range of soft tissue and musculoskeletal injuries that pose considerable consequences to their physical, emotional, and financial well-being.
 Among these are whiplash injuries, or neck injuries caused when the head moves suddenly forward and backward.
 Whiplash is common in many types of car accidents, and especially so in rear-end collisions.

 Whiplash injuries can cause pain, stiffness, and decreased mobility, as well as headaches and dizziness.
+How long does whiplash typically last?
 While minor cases of whiplash can be effectively treated at home over the course of several days to weeks, more serious cases can require medical intervention and longer recoveries that last months.
 As with most injuries, the length of your recovery will depend on the nature of your injuries and how they impact your life.

 Because whiplash injuries can vary, and because they can cause more serious conditions and health concerns, it is always wise to seek a medical evaluation as soon as possible after an accident.
 Doing so can ensure that a doctor conducts the appropriate tests to rule out any serious injuries, and that they arrive at an accurate diagnosis and treatment plan.
 In addition to discussing your symptoms at your appointment, you can also speak with your doctor about your prognosis, or their professional medical opinion regarding your injuries and recoveries.